niiicolai/two-easy-engine/README.md

 ### Features

-- Meshes with geometry and materials (RectGeometry, CircleGeometry)
+- **Meshes with geometry and materials**: Easily create shapes like Rectangles and Circles.
+- **Texture2D support**: Use images in materials to display patterns beyond solid colors.
+- **Vector transformations**: Manipulate position, rotation, and scale with ease.
-- Camera support with position, rotation, and zoom (Camera2D)
+- **Camera2D support**: Control position, rotation, and zoom for dynamic scenes.
-- Responsive canvas rendering with device pixel ratio support
-- Vector transformations (position, rotation, scale)
-- Scene management for adding and rendering 2D objects
+- **Scene management**: Organize and render multiple 2D objects efficiently.
+- **Offscreen canvas support**: Use the library with an offscreen canvas in a Worker thread.
-- Simple animation loop with requestAnimationFrame wrapper
+- **Simple animation loop**: Built-in `requestAnimationFrame` wrapper for easy management.
-- Written in modern JavaScript with TypeScript type declarations
+- **TypeScript ready**: Modern JavaScript with type declarations for IDE autocompletion.

 ## Installation